Leamington and Warwick Tramways

 History

 The L&WT&OCo led a rather uneventful life, and appears to have been reasonably profitable.
-However, in 1897 the company's peaceful existence was disturbed by the British Electric Traction Company Ltd, which at this time was aggressively purchasing horse and steam-operated tramways across the British Isles, with the intention of converting them to electric traction.
+However, in 1897 the company's peaceful existence was disturbed by the British Electric Traction Company, which at this time was aggressively purchasing horse and steam-operated tramways across the British Isles, with the intention of converting them to electric traction.
 A draft agreement between the two companies was signed on the 4th February 1898, and five months later — on the 29th July 1898 — the tramway company became the property of the BETCo.

 Negotiations with the councils gave the anti-tramway factions another chance to air their grievances, and both councils used the opportunity to wring various concessions from the company.
 Whilst various extensions were discussed, objections to these meant that the new electric tramway would be destined to follow the line of the horse tramway.